Prohibited Academic Actions

 NOTE: Any drug infraction will be considered a grave violation of IAU policy and will result in immediate dismissal from the program without refund or credit.
 Furthermore, IAU reserves the right to notify students’ parents or legal guardians should any student’s alcohol consumption be deemed excessive and ultimately dangerous to the student’s health and well-being.

 IAU is firmly committed to intellectual honesty, freedom of inquiry and expression, and respect for the dignity of each individual.
 Acts of discrimination or intimidation are inconsistent with this commitment and will not be tolerated.
 Prohibited acts include harassment and intimidation motivated by discriminatory intent based on race, national origin, sex, handicap or disability, age, sexual orientation, gender identity, religion, ancestry, belief, or genetic information.
-Any such harassment or intimidation of or by a student or host family should be referred to the dean of student affairs.
+Any such harassment or intimidation of or by a student or host family should be referred to the program administration.
 Similarly, acts of sexual harassment will not be tolerated.
 IAU students will receive sexual and cultural training as part of their orientation.